jssinger/2048/README.md

 * [X] Program prints new board for user to move featuring new block
 * [X] User can move board with keyboard commands (WASD) or words (left, up, etc.)
 * [X] Program recognizes when game is over, either in victory or defeat
+* [X] Blocks adjust spacing as block number increases to maintain continuity in block size

 ## License